epimorphics/hmlr-apps-feature-tests/readme.md

 ### Building a test container from scratch

-`test-container-image` will build the test container image locally.
+`make test-container-image` will build the test container image locally.

-`release-test-container` will push a locally built container image to the LR EKS container registry.
+`make release-test-container` will push a locally built container image to the LR container registry.

 The registry will not allow redefining an existing tag so the container version defined in `bin/dkr-config` must be updated before the